-To provide the structure for a pupil-centred process that engages pupil, family, school and other professionals, in planning for and implementing high quality, needs led provision, that is consistent across the school.
-This is to ensure all of our pupils are able to access the same opportunities for learning and social development, achieving maximum progress, fulfilling their potential and promoting their well-being.
+To provide the structure for a pupil-centred process that engages pupil, family, school and other professionals in planning for and implementing high quality, needs led provision that is consistent across the school.
+This is to ensure all of our pupils are able to access the same opportunities for learning and social development achieving maximum progress, fulfilling their potential and promoting their well-being.
+Pupils will be monitored throughout an 'Assess-Plan-Do-Review' cycle as part of the Graduated Response Tool.